Abhishekkushwa/type_gaming/README.md

 # type_gaming

-this is a basic project with the help of html,css,js
+this is a basic project of front_end that can be help us to show our typing skills